zappbrandigan/ferp-scripts/ferp.query_pdf/readme.md

 - Records every match with file name, relative path, page number, match text, and surrounding context.
-- Writes deterministic CSV results to the parent directory of the search root, e.g. `../project_query_results.csv`.
+- Writes deterministic CSV results to the parent directory of the search root, e.g. `<dir_name>_query_results.csv`.

 ## Notes

-- Uses PyPDF2’s text extraction; scanned PDFs without text won’t yield results unless OCR is performed beforehand.
+- Scanned PDFs without text won’t yield results unless OCR is performed beforehand.
 - Regex errors, extraction failures, or individual file issues are logged but do not abort the entire search.